MichelleBlanchette/MichelleBlanchette.github.io/_posts/2024-03-14-consolidated-api-access.md

 ---
 title: "Consolidated API Access to Improve Security, Stability, and Cost Control"
+short: "**I identified and resolved 12+ insecure endpoints,** which also gave the added benefits of improved stability, performance, and reduced costs. 🧘‍♀️"
 ---

 When I joined DentalPlans.com, I audited the frontend’s API usage and uncovered several critical issues: private microservice endpoints and authentication credentials were exposed to the public, and excessive re-rendering in the React app was triggering redundant, uncached requests to a metered third-party API.
 These problems not only introduced significant security risks but also led to a slow, flickering user experience and unnecessary infrastructure costs.